eventespresso/calendar-plus/readme.txt

 - Activate the plugin

 That's it!
 Just configure your settings as you see fit, and you're on your way to creating events in style.

+Display the Calendar+ Calendar:
+To display a calendar, add the [EVENTS_CALENDAR_PLUS] shortcode on any WordPress page or post.
 == Screenshots ==

 1. Month View